User Community Service Desk Downloads

 10 000

-Minimum number of modified records (all entities together) to trigger parallel committing (only if nme.commit.parallel > 1).
+Minimum number of modified records (all entities together) required to trigger parallel committing (only if nme.commit.parallel is greater than 1).

 nme.commit.parallel.entity.maxWorkers